Tamsin Greenway: Scotland

 In February 2020, Greenway was appointed head coach of Scotland.
+She led the team to their highest finish at a Netball World Cup since 1994, placing 10th in 2023 and a 9th place finish at the 2022 Commonwealth Games.
+At the end of 2023 Greenway announced that she would be stepping down for reasons “beyond her control”.

+London Mavericks

+Greenway joined then Saracens Mavericks as Head of Strategic Performance in 2022 which she combined with her Scotland duties.

+In July 2024, Greenway was announced as the director of netball for the rebranded London Mavericks ahead of the 2025 season.
+Camilla Buchanan was also confirmed to remain as the head coach.
+Greenway took over as head coach from the 2026 season.

 Television

 Greenway works as a netball pundit for Sky Sports.
 In 2011, she appeared as a Leicester City F.C. fan in the Soccerette segment of Soccer AM.
 She has also appeared as a guest on A Question of Sport.

 Personal life

 Between 2012 and 2016 Greenway was in a relationship with the TV presenter Tim Lovejoy.
 They had a daughter together named Jamie Jeane Lovejoy (b.
 2013).
 In November 2019, Greenway announced the birth of her second child, Casey Jaxx, with fiancé Jo Feldman.